 Once of VJ Plaza, Marco now makes his home opposite Flora i Talay.
 Ranking near the top of all the Koh Chang Italian restaurants, the affable host serves up homemade pastas, pizzas and mains – plenty of good reviews in Tripadvisor.

 Incidentally, Abella is another long running Italian over in Coconut Plaza which has a steady following.

 For a decent cup of coffee, the Koh Chang chain, Marin, has a large and wonderfully cooling a/c shop on the corner of Coconut Plaza.
 Nong Bua Alam, upstairs at Signature, too now gives you another option (and plenty of photos).

 Per Person: BB – BBB

-At the southern end by the beach walkway, new sister restaurant to the hugely popular White Sand version, same menu of classic Thai dishes centring on seafood at great prices, but this one is a very relaxed and chic affair.
-Going to be very popular with locals and tourists alike.
-Full bar, some western choices.
+At the southern end by the beach walkway, the rebranded Nong Bua, offers a menu of classic Thai dishes centring on seafood at great prices, with some western choices too.
+Chic thatch salas at the rear for outdoor dining, relaxed bar and coffee shop upstairs with views out to sea.
+Already very popular with locals and tourists alike.

 Per Person: BB

-Tucked away in VJ Plaza in the middle of Chai Chet, highly recommended Italian restaurant run by Marco and Jo.
-Fresh lasagne, ravioli, pizzas, sangria, tiramisu, homemade bread and a friendly taverna style atmosphere – a little corner of Italy.
+Southern end of the village opposite Flora, highly recommended Italian restaurant run by Marco.
+Fresh lasagne, ravioli, pizzas, sangria, tiramisu, homemade bread and a friendly taverna style atmosphere – a little corner of Italy, well worth seeking out.